martinschneider/justtestlah/src/site/markdown/index.md

 mvn test -Dtest=TestRunner -Djusttestlah.properties=/absolute/path/to/your/justtestlah.properties -Dtestusers.file=/absolute/path/to/your/testusers.properties
 ```

 Both parameters are optional; the default configuration files can be found under `justtestlah-demos/src/test/resources`.
-The `testusers.properties` is only required for tests which make use of `io.github.martinschneider.justtestlah.user.UserService`.
+The `testusers.properties` is only required for tests which make use of `qa.justtestlah.user.UserService`.

 ## Use in your own projects